Explore CHBE: Undergraduate Program Overview

 As a core course for chemical engineering students (and one of the last classes taken before graduation), the Unit Ops Lab delivers hands-on experience for students before they head into industry or continue on in academia.

 Students work alongside our world-class faculty and outstanding graduate students on a variety of research projects, from carbon nanoparticle-based photovoltaics to tissue-on-a-chip models of brain cancer.
 Learn more.

 Cooperative education programs offer students the opportunity to perform real-world, chemical engineering-related work at a company.
 Students alternate terms of work with terms of school, working at least one semester and one summer with the same company for approximately 6-12 months total.
 Internships offer students one-time work experiences that typically occur in the summer.
 Learn more.

 As a ChBE student you can fit an international experience into your schedule.
 You may choose to study abroad, intern abroad, or volunteer abroad.
 Our students have recently studied in Sweden, Spain, France, and England to name a few.
 Learn more.

 Illinois is home to several social and professional organizations for chemical engineering students.
 They are also are active in chemistry and engineering-related organizations and those geared toward women and underrepresented students.
 Learn more.

 The department has a history of engaging in a variety of outreach programs for students of all ages and backgrounds, such as a summer camp for high school girls and an after-school program for underrepresented elementary students.
-Chemical and Biomolecular Engineering is also the departmental home for Engineer Guy Bill Hammack, the Donald and Dolores Morris Faculty Scholar.
+Chemical and Biomolecular Engineering is also the departmental home for Engineer Guy Bill Hammack, William H. and Janet G. Lycan Professor.
 Learn more.